synolia/SyliusSchedulerCommandPlugin/README.md

 4. (optional) Showing humanized cron expression

-        composer require sivaschenko/utility-cron
+        composer require dragonmantank/cron-expression

 ## Usage

 * Log into admin panel
-* Click on `Scheduled commands` in the Configuration section in main menu
+* Click on `Scheduled commands` in the Scheduled commands section in main menu to manage your Scheduled commands
-* Manage your Scheduled commands
+* Click on `Scheduled commands history` in the Scheduled commands section in main menu to see history of commands

 ## Fixtures
 Inside sylius fixture file `config/packages/sylius_fixtures.yaml` you can add scheduled command fixtures to your suite.